 This is pretty obvious, but I still see many completely miss it.
 Focus on the product, service or whatever you are building.
 Focus on delivering essentials of it before bells and whistles.
 The rest will come, in due time.

 That being said, don’t forget that business essentials are also part of whatever your building, all those things you hate — paperwork, taxes, contracts.

-Don’t start business with intent of selling it.
+Don’t start a business with the intent of selling it.